algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 <!-- Detail the deployment process for the front-end application (e.g., to App Store, Google Play Store). -->
 To deploy this strategy it has been set to target the two main stores which are the App Store and the Google Play Store.
 They both have their own prerequisites to deploy an application.
-Nevertheless, the project is to create a front-end application, without any back-end it would be unuseful to publish it and non-lucrative.
+Nevertheless, the project is to create a front-end application, without any back-end it would be useless to publish it and non-lucrative.
 However, here are the different ways to publish the application on both of them.

 #### 2.1.
 App Store